<< Go Back up to Historic Theatre Photography main page

 Died: 1967 (Keighley, UK)

-William Beresford Inglis was a Scottish architect who studied at Glasgow School of Art from 1903 to 1905.
-His office was in Blythswood Square in Glasgow near his most important work, the Beresford Hotel on Sauchiehall Street (restored in 2003 as residential apartments).
-Inglis was a cinema specialist and owner of cinemas and hotels in Glasgow and the west of Scotland.
+William Beresford Inglis was a Scottish architect who studied at the Glasgow School of Art from 1903 to 1905.
+He went on to become a cinema specialist and owner of cinemas and hotels in Glasgow and the west of Scotland.
+He also designed various public houses, houses and industrial buildings.

 Inglis died in 1967 in Keighley, Yorkshire.
 He was survived by his third wife.
 His first wife died on Arran during a family holiday, and his second wife divorced him and emigrated to New Zealand with the couple’s two daughters.